v1et4nh/Bot_PriceScraper/README.md

 (and maybe to also improve my programming skills.
 Nice!).

 Here is my idea:
-* Get the price with a webscraper
+* Get the price from www.flaschenpost.de with a webscraper
-* If the price falls below a certain amount, then send me a message on telegram
+* If the price falls below a certain amount -> send me a message on telegram
+* Message content: Beverage + Price + Url (+ Screenshot of the current page)

 And here are my steps:
 * Use Python because it's easy